khawarizmus/hijri-week-calendar-proposal/content.typ

 = Basics of The Hijri Calendar

 The Hijri calendar is a purely lunar calendar based on the phases of the moon.
-It comprises 12 months, each of either 29 or 30 days, resulting in a Hijri year of either 354 days (#gls[common year]) or 355 days (#gls[leap year]).
+It comprises 12 months, each of either 29 or 30 days, resulting in a Hijri year of either 354 days (common year) or 355 days (leap year).
 This discrepancy arises because the lunar month alternates between 29 and 30 days, and a typical lunar year is about 11 days shorter than a solar year.

 Traditionally, the start of a new day in the Hijri calendar begins after sunset.
 However, for practical reasons and especially in modern digital implementations, midnight is often used as the start of a new day.
 This adaptation is mainly for convenience and to align with the globally accepted standard of midnight as the beginning of a calendar day.